 To give an idea of levels of homelessness in relation to the population density, the rate of acceptances per 1,000 households can be calculated.
-Between October and December 2014 the number of homeless households was 0.60 per 1,000 households in England.
-In London, the rate was 1.37 and in the rest of England it was 0.46 per 1,000 households.
+Between April and June 2015 the number of homeless households was 0.60 per 1,000 households in England.
+In London, the rate was 1.26 and in the rest of England it was 0.49 per 1,000 households.
+Map 1 below illustrates the rates at local authority level.